United Nations Climate Change Conference: 2000: COP 6, The Hague, Netherlands

 COP 6 took place on 13–25 November 2000, in The Hague, Netherlands.
 Many in the international community and domestic environmental groups saw this meeting as a chance to finalize a Protocol that could secure ratification.
 Specifically, COP-6 was intended to complete work on the two-year Buenos Aires Plan of Action (BAPA), agreed upon at COP-4.
 However, these groups saw the United States as a roadblock to finalise such a Protocol.
 The discussions evolved rapidly into a high-level negotiation over the major political issues.
 These included major controversy over the United States' proposal to allow credit for carbon "sinks" in forests and agricultural lands that would satisfy a major proportion of the US emissions reductions in this way; disagreements over consequences for non-compliance by countries that did not meet their emission reduction targets; and difficulties in resolving how developing countries could obtain financial assistance to deal with adverse effects of climate change and meet their obligations to plan for measuring and possibly reducing greenhouse gas emissions.

 In the final hours of COP 6, despite some compromises agreed between the United States and some EU countries, notably the United Kingdom, the EU countries as a whole, led by Denmark and Germany, rejected the compromise positions, and the talks in The Hague collapsed.
 Jan Pronk, the President of COP 6, suspended COP 6 without agreement, with the expectation that negotiations would later resume.
 It was later announced that the COP 6 meetings (termed "COP 6 bis") would be resumed in Bonn, Germany, in the second half of July.
-The next regularly scheduled meeting of the parties to the UNFCCC, COP 7, had been set for Marrakech, Morocco, in October–November 2001.
+The next regularly scheduled meeting of the parties to the UNFCCC, COP 7, had been set for Marrakesh, Morocco, in October–November 2001.